danielbarter/personal_website_code_old/posts/mathematics/2017-07-25-specialrelativityandminkowskispace.md

 0 & 0 & 0 & 1
 \end{pmatrix}.
 $$
 This is the standard form for the Lorentz transformation.
+Applying this transformation changes into the reference frame which is traveling with velocity $(-v,0,0)$ from our perspective.